 News

-BGA Director Molly Braverman and Program Manager Austin Braxton-Smith were delighted to see the NYC premiere of Wicked: For Good provide aluminum water bottles from Rain instead of single-use plastic.
+The Broadway Green Alliance attended the NYC premiere of Wicked: For Good and Program Manager Austin Braxton-Smith was delighted to see the provide aluminum water bottles from Rain instead of single-use plastic.
 It’s a simple but impactful switch—one that all theatres can incorporate into their own events and concessions.

-BGA Director, Molly Braverman sat down with Michael Paulson from The New York Times to discuss the most environmentally friendly thing to do with an unwanted program.
+The Broadway Green Alliance was featured in the New York Times when Michael Paulson from The New York Times sat down with BGA Director Molly Braverman to discuss the most environmentally friendly thing to do with an unwanted program.

+The Broadway Green Alliance and Times Square Alliance announce the line-up for the fourth annual concert.
 A landmark activation and celebrity showcase, Broadway Celebrates Earth Day features Broadway stars and student performers and anchors the NYC Department of Transportation's “Car-Free Earth Day.”

 BGA Director Molly Braverman co-authored this article with IATSE’s Hannah D’Amico in the Summer 2024 issue of Protocol, exploring climate impacts on entertainment workers and strategies for protection.

-How it started, how itʼs going, and what to expect for the future of the industryʼs sustainability initiative.
+Ruthie Fierberg reports on how it started, how itʼs going, and what to expect for the future of the industryʼs sustainability initiative.

 New technologies are helping Broadway to be friendlier to the environment.
 For example, audience members enjoying the long-running musical Aladdin at Broadway's New Amsterdam Theatre were happy to learn incandescent bulbs are disappearing at the venue, replaced by LED ones.